contains-io/typet/README.rst

 Validation Types
 ----------------

-``typet`` contains a suite of sliceable classes that will create bounded, or validated, versions of those types that always assert their values are within bounds; however, when an instance of a bounded type is instantiated, the instance will be of the original type.
+Type[T] contains a suite of sliceable classes that will create bounded, or validated, versions of those types that always assert their values are within bounds; however, when an instance of a bounded type is instantiated, the instance will be of the original type.